sleepydreamer/iOS-Basic/README.md

 # iOS-Basic
-Basic iOS Xcode project stack to download to start any new project Coding language: Swift
+Basic iOS Xcode project stack to download to start any new project.
+Coding language: Swift